 And Déjà Vu is no better, simply put.
 Improper usage of any item in ICOM's adventure games is a game over.

 In fact, it adds its own little twist.
 Some of the items you get are needed to prove your innocence.
 Others are the planted evidence against you.
 You'll need to figure out which is which, and discard the latter in the sewer.
 Miss one of the plants, and you'll get a nice shiny set of silver bracelets.
+Granted, the game is slightly less difficult to figure out compared to Shadowgate and Uninvited, since it mostly plays by real-world logic, but careful observation of your items and surroundings is still mandatory.

 Star Wars: Bounty Hunter becomes this starting from chapter 3 (Oovo IV) onwards, pitting Jango Fett against hordes of well-armed opponents, snipers, Demonic Spiders and especially bottomless chasms difficult to navigate without a master control of the jetpack.
 Furthermore the checkpoints are very far from each other, you have limited lives (which can't be restored) and more than once you'll have to check any enemy you meet to make sure that he hasn't a bounty on his head.